kottofy/helpdesk-bot-with-confluence/2017-05-03-CME-HelpDesk.md

 ## Solution and Steps ##

-The objective of the project was to build a chat bot that integrates into a CME Group developer's existing workflow, making it easier to search for the documentation necessary to securing private information.
+The project objective was to build a chat bot that integrates into a CME Group developer's existing workflow, making it easier to search for the documentation necessary to securing private information.

 <!--TODO: Insert solution image of bot in action -->
 ![placeholder](http://placehold.it/350x150?text=Placeholder)